 My experience navigating and renting on Furnished Finder

 I used Furnished Finder to secure a place to stay during my move to St. Louis in 2021.
 After years of renting from terrible property management firms in Seattle, I knew I was ready to buy a house when I moved to St Louis.
 To avoid multiple moves, I decided to find a furnished home or apartment to stay in until I closed on a house in St. Louis.

 At first, navigating Furnished Finder was a little bit frustrating for me.
 Finding an available listing was harder than it appeared.
-More than a few times, I found a rental that seemed like it could work, sent a message to the homeowner, and received either no response or a response that it had “just been rented out.”
+A few times, I found a rental that seemed like it could work, sent a message to the homeowner, and got no response.

 Next Steps: From Verbal Agreement to Legal Agreement

 The next step after I chose an available home on Furnished Finder was very similar to the process of renting an actual apartment.

 The homeowners requested that I submit to a background and credit check, and I did a bit of my own web sleuthing to get a sense of whether the homeowners were what they claimed to be.
 With both parties satisfied, a contract was signed.
 I placed a $500 deposit to cover potential damages or cleaning required after my stay.

 A few days later, the homeowners were bound for their international destination, and I moved into their home in a historic neighborhood of St. Louis.

 After a few weeks in corporate housing and short-term Airbnbs, moving into my Furnished Finder apartment was near blissful.

 It’s always good to be in a real home with a full kitchen after eating out way too much during my stays in shorter-term vacation-oriented rentals (Airbnb kitchens can be hard to cook in, however I do have some foolproof easy Airbnb Recipes).